Illness anxiety disorder

 Lifestyle and home remedies

 - Work with your provider.
-Work with your doctor or mental health provider to determine a regular schedule for visits to discuss your concerns and build a trusting relationship.
+Work with your primary care provider or mental health professional to determine a regular schedule for visits to discuss your concerns and build a trusting relationship.
 Discuss setting reasonable limits on tests, evaluations and specialist referrals.
 Avoid seeking advice from multiple doctors or emergency room visits that can make your care harder to coordinate and may subject you to duplicate testing.
-With your provider's help, find different ways to manage your worries other than excessive medical testing or avoidance of medical care.

 - Practice stress management and relaxation techniques.
 Learning stress management and relaxation methods, such as progressive muscle relaxation, may help reduce anxiety.